Coronavirus (COVID-19) and Funerals

 Firstly – If you are feeling unwell and feel you may pose a risk by attending a funeral, we would advise you to follow the NHS guidelines.

-As a responsible business we have also been putting in place additional procedures, and been liaising with others like us to manage current plans and consider future requirements.
-We also are keen to safeguard ourselves and those who might come into contact with us.
+As a responsible business we have also put additional procedures in place throughout the last 2 years to safeguard ourselves and those who might come into contact with us.

 Birmingham: Lodge Hill, Yardley, Sutton Coldfield

 Birmingham has been highlighted as one of the higher risk areas for the Delta strain of the Covid 19 coronavirus and additional guidance is in place which states social distancing measures remain in place wherever possible to reduce the risk of infection.

 For this reason, the measures that will be in place for Monday 19 July 2021 for Birmingham City Council’s cemeteries and crematoria are as follows:

 - The restriction on the number of mourners will be removed

 - face coverings must be worn in chapels.